Changeling: Function

-In medieval Scandinavia it was believed that trolls considered it more respectable to be raised by humans than by their own kind, and would consequently seize the opportunity to give their own children a human upbringing.
+In medieval Scandinavia, it was believed that trolls considered it more respectable to be raised by humans than by their kind and would consequently seize the opportunity to give their children a human upbringing.
 Some believed that trolls would only take unbaptised children, since once a child had been baptized – and therefore received into the Catholic faith – the trolls were powerless to abduct it.

-Beauty in human children and young women, particularly traits which evoke brightness or reflectivity, such as blonde hair and blue or silver eyes, are said to attract fairies, as they perhaps find preciousness in these traits.
+Beauty in human children and young women, particularly traits that evoke brightness or reflectivity, such as blonde hair and blue or silver eyes, are said to attract fairies, as they perhaps find preciousness in these traits.

 In Scottish folklore, the children might be replacements for fairy children in the tithe to Hell; this is best known from the ballad of Tam Lin.

-According to common Scottish myths, a child born with a caul (part of the amniotic membrane) across their face is a changeling, and will soon die (is "of fey birth").
+According to common Scottish myths, a child born with a caul (part of the amniotic membrane) across their face is a changeling and will soon die (is "of fey birth").

 Other folklore says that human milk is necessary for fairy children to survive.
-In these cases either the newborn human child would be switched with a fairy baby to be suckled by the human mother, or the human mother would be taken back to the fairy world to breastfeed the fairy babies.
-It is also thought that human midwives were necessary to bring fairy babies into the world.
+In these cases, either the newborn human child would be switched with a fairy baby to be suckled by the human mother, or the human mother would be taken back to the fairy world to breastfeed the fairy babies.
+Human midwives were also thought to be necessary to bring fairy babies into the world.

 Some stories tell of changelings who forget they are not human and proceed to live a human life.
-Changelings who do not forget, however, in some stories return to their fairy family, possibly leaving the human family without warning.
+However, in some stories, changelings who do not forget return to their fairy family, possibly leaving the human family without warning.
 The human child that was taken may often stay with the fairy family forever.
-Feeling connected to the fate of a changeling, there are families who merely turn their changeling loose to the wilderness.
+Feeling connected to a changeling's fate, some families merely turn their changeling loose to the wilderness.

-Some folklorists believe that fairies were memories of inhabitants of various regions in Europe who had been driven into hiding by invaders.
-They held that changelings had actually occurred; the hiding people would exchange their own sickly children for the healthy children of the occupying invader.
+Some folklorists believe that fairies were memories of inhabitants of various European regions who had been driven into hiding by invaders.
+They held that changelings had occurred; the hiding people would exchange their sickly children for the healthy children of the occupying invader.

 In folklore

 Cornwall

 The Mên-an-Tol stones in Cornwall are said to have a fairy or pixie guardian who can make miraculous cures.
-In one case, a changeling baby was passed through the stone in order for the mother to have her real child returned to her.
-Evil pixies had changed her child, and the stones were able to reverse their spell.
+In one case, a changeling baby was passed through the stone for the mother to have her real child returned to her.
+Evil pixies had changed her child, and the stones could reverse their spell.

 Germany

-In Germany, the changeling is known as Wechselbalg, Wechselkind, Kielkopf or Dickkopf (the last both hinting at the huge necks and heads of changelings).
+In Germany, the changeling is known as Wechselbalg, Wechselkind, Kielkopf or Dickkopf (the last hinting at the huge necks and heads of changelings).

 Several methods are known in Germany to identify a changeling and to return the replaced real child: